Signs and Symptoms of Anxiety Disorders

 - Weird Dreams or Nightmares: Nightmares are harmless, yet all the same they can be very distressing.
 Dreams usually emulate what is going on in a person’s life but with a strange twist.
 When a person is content with life, their dreams usually reflect this and in fact, good dreams are often not remembered.
 On the other hand, when someone is in a state of anxiety they tend to have bad or twisted dreams.
 Don’t let nightmares bother you and don’t bother to think about them when you wake up.
 They mean nothing.

 - Headaches: Muscle contractions around the neck and shoulders can cause intense discomfort in the head.
-Tension headaches or the feeling of having a tight band around the scalp is a very normal symptom of anxiety.
-Don’t let this feeling worry you or make you concerned that there is a more sinister cause of your headaches.
-Again, these feelings and sensations are just anxiety disorder symptoms and they are utterly harmless.
+Tension headaches or the feeling of having a tight band around the scalp is a common symptom of anxiety.

 - Twitches and Involuntary Limb Movements: Anxiety is comparable to a piece of machinery that is badly wired.
 The anxious body is filled with charged and confused nerve impulses and misfiring neurons, which although quite harmless can cause muscles to randomly twitch or spasm.
 Ironically these twitches and spasms are most common when the anxiety sufferer is trying to relax.
-These anxiety disorder symptoms are just part of the body’s natural defense mechanism.
+These nervous system responses are just part of the body’s natural defense mechanism.
 The subconscious mind triggers these sensations because it is trying to send a message that the person must stay alert and prepare for danger.

 Read also: How to Deal with Anxiety: Basics and Beyond